 You can view the latest steps, applications, and configurations for PowerFlow or a third-party integration, such as ServiceNow, by downloading the most recent SyncPack for that integration.
-You can download SyncPacks from the PowerPacks page at the ScienceLogic Support Site at https://support.sciencelogic.com/s/powerpacks (login required).
+You can download SyncPacks from the PowerPacks & SyncPacks page at the ScienceLogic Support Site at https://support.sciencelogic.com/s/powerpacks (login required).

-You can access all SyncPacks that have been uploaded to your PowerFlow system on the SyncPacks page.
+You can access all SyncPacks that have been uploaded to your PowerFlow system on the SyncPacks page of the PowerFlow user interface.